 Press TV: What do you think Dr. Barrett with the situation, what Mr. Mouracadeh has said, a power vacuum, looking at it from another perspective, do you think that, you talked about originally the origins of al-Qaeda and talked about Washington’s involvement in that.

 Do you think that now the United States is going to distance itself from what many would call extremism out of Saudi Arabia and that we are going to see some changes in the area due to that?

 Barrett: I would hope so.
 You know, trying to predict US government policy…there is still a strong neo-con lobby in Washington and they are just biding their time, hoping to seize power again as they did after September 11, which by the way they were the authors of.

 So, it is not a sure thing yet that US Mideast policy is going to change in a more moderate direction.

 I think the other guest though does have a point when he says there is a power vacuum because of the US withdrawal; that is just another way of saying exactly of what I said, because Saudi Arabia and Israel are not legitimate local actors: the Ibn Saud family would not own most of the Arabian Peninsula if it were not for Western support propping them up; likewise, the Zionists genocidal entity in occupied Palestine would not be there if it were not being constantly propped up by a total of trillions of dollars of US support plus vetoing every UN resolution; you know massive political support from the West has put that illegitimate entity in place.

 So, yes … are fighting for this power vacuum, but the reason that they are fighting…they are just like the French puppet colonists in Algeria but they are not going to be there for ever.

-Posted by Kevin Barrett on January 6, 2014, With 2633 Reads Filed under Of Interest.
+Posted by Kevin Barrett on January 6, 2014, With 2638 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.